SebastianDrynda/CarND-PID-Control-Project-P9/README.md

 - The final parameters where Kp: 0.12, Ki: 0.00001, Kd: 2.1.

 Next optimization steps (not implemented yet):
-- PID controller for speed (acceleration)
+- Implement PID controller for speed (acceleration)
+- Implement steering and speed PID controllers in relation to each other
 - Implement twiddle method to find out hyperparameters

 ## Dependencies